ratgdo/homekit-ratgdo/README.md

 For Security+ 1.0 and Security+ 2.0, communications with the garage door uses a serial port.
 This can be either the ESP32's built-in hardware UART or a software emulation of a UART.
 Software emulation is required for Security+ 2.0 to allow for automatic sensing and changing of the baud rate... without this, the ratgdo cannot detect button presses at the garage door wall panel controller.
 For Security+ 1.0, software emulation is optional.
 If you experience communication errors you can try changing to use hardware UART.

+> [!NOTE]
+> This selection will only be available if the ratgdo firmware was built with the external GDOLIB library.

 ### Get obstruction from GDO status messages

-For Security+ 1.0 and Security +2.0, ratgdo obtains obstruction state from status messages sent by the door opener.
-These messages can sometimes be slow to report a change in obstruction status.
-Unselecting this option will tell the ratgdo to monitor the hardwired obstruction sensor pin directly.
+By default ratgdo obtains obstruction state by monitoring signals on the sensor wire.
+The door also reports status in messages sent by the GDO and ratgdo will fall back to use status messages if no signal is detected on the wire.
+Selecting this option will force the ratgdo to always use status messages.
+Note that the messages method can be slow to report a change in obstruction state.

-### Use TOGGLE command to close door

-If your Security+ 2.0 door is installed without obstruction sensors then it may not respond to the door action CLOSE command.
-Use this setting to change the command sent to close an open door to the TOGGLE command.

 ### WiFi Version _(not supported on ratgdo32 boards)_